yogigyle/yogigyle.github.io/about.md

 <span class="image left"><img src="{% link assets/images/about2.jpg %}" alt="" /></span>
 <p>I’m Avigyle, raised in NYC and living in Tel Aviv since 2017.</p>

-<p>My love affair with yoga began while I was in my final year of University 4 years ago.
+<p>My love affair with yoga began while I was in my final year of University.
 At the time, I was experiencing regular anxiety from a combination of feeling disconnected from myself, craving a creative outlet, and my uncertainty as to what my next “life move” was.
 I was immediately drawn to the technical aspects of asana— the physical postures.
 I was excited by the challenge of teaching my body something new – and my motivation grew stronger as I noticed the benefits; flexibility, strength, and a stillness and connection to my body that I had never felt before.
 I began to notice the deep sense of calmness that I experienced after every practice, and my mind and body came to look forward to this feeling.</p>

 <p>Ultimately, I decided to literally take my life in a different direction and move to Tel Aviv after graduating.
 This choice was a deeply intuitive one, and probably the first time in my life where I acted based on pure gut instinct that doing so would work out in my favor.
 This kind of self-trust and intuition is an integral part of what yoga means to me, and is probably the most important benefit that I’ve experienced.</p>